Paolo Dezza: Biography

 In 1981, the Jesuit Superior General, Pedro Arrupe, suffered a stroke.
-Leading Jesuits reportedly hoped that their Vicar General, an American, the Rev. Vincent O'Keefe, would be appointed interim Superior General until the next General Congregation of the Order.
+Prominent progressivist Jesuits who supported the direction of liberation theology reportedly hoped that their Vicar General, an American, the Rev. Vincent O'Keefe, would be appointed interim Superior General until the next General Congregation of the Order.
 Pope John Paul II, recovering from his assassination attempt, unexpectedly intervened and appointed Dezza instead as a special pontifical delegate to serve as the Jesuits' interim leader.
 The pope knew Dezza personally as his teacher.
 As a student in the Belgian College in Rome after the war, he had attended Dezza's lectures at the Pontifical Gregorian University.
 In 1983, at its 33rd General Congregation, the Jesuits elected Peter Hans Kolvenbach, a Dutch academic, as their new Superior General on the first ballot.

 The Pope elevated Dezza, aged 89, to cardinal in 1991 as Cardinal-Deacon of S. Ignazio di Loyola a Campo Marzio.
 In 1999, the Pope celebrated the funeral mass at which he said:

 My venerable Predecessor Paul VI, during very difficult years for the Church and for the Society of Jesus, found in Fr.
 Dezza the servant of Christ, the authentic Jesuit, the spiritual man on whose wise advice he could rely in the difficulties of his lofty mission.
 I myself created him a special Papal Delegate for the Society of Jesus in an important phase of its history.
 To serve Christ in the person of his Vicar: St Ignatius' precept was the ideal which inspired the late Cardinal's whole life in his faithful, caring, intelligent and prudent, generous and impartial outlook.
 He knew of the faults that existed in the Church and in her men, but with caring dedication, full of love and faith, he helped to alleviate their effects, working for the authentic renewal of the Church.